 PATAGONIA.
 As a long-time executive at Patagonia, Kevin led the company's environmental efforts at the point when it was becoming known as one of the greenest companies anywhere.
 He commissioned the first ever life-cyble analysis in the apparel industry - which led to an examination of cotton, wool, nylon and polyester.
 He led a team that rolled out the company's all-organic cotton sportswear line.
 He helped lead a major convening of more than 150 suppliers - a key step in Patagonia's efforts to green its supply chain.
 At the request of President Clinton, he represented the company on the White House Apparel Industry Partnership - which ultimately formed the Fair Labor Association.
 He supervised all marketing efforts for the company.
 He served on the company's five-person management team.

 MIDWESTERN BIOAG.
-Kevin recently took a seat on Midwestern BioAg’s Board of Directors.
+Kevin performed several roles for the company.
+He originally held a seat on the company's Board of Directors.
+He then stepped down to consult for the company on a range of issues.
+He stepped in as interim VP of Marketing leading a full rebranding process and helping the company close a $21 million capital raise.
 The company helps farmers reduce their use of harmful chemicals, instead relying on biological mechanisms to create healthy soils.
 The result for farmers is increased yields and profits.
 The result for society involves significant reductions in a farm’s carbon footprint.
 The company can play a leading role in helping major food companies meet their long-term climate goals.
-Kevin is helping raise funds for the company's expected growth, and will focus on the company's sustainability efforts.

 - Taught MBA and undergraduate courses at UC Berkeley's Haas School of Business.
 Courses included: Strategic Corporate Social Responsibility with Consulting Projects (MBA & undergraduate versions) and Stakeholder Engagement (MBA).
 Received the department's "Club Six" recognition multiple times - a distinction based on student feedback on the course and professor.
 Students have gone on to hold important CSR positions at a wide range of companies.